AGREM Meeting Information

-The Chester County Commissioners declared a ban on open burning on October 27, 2024.
+The Chester County Commissioners lifted the ban on open burning this week at a specially scheduled public meeting on December 9th.

 The Chester County Health Department has flu and covid vaccines available directly from the Health Department in West Chester.
 Appointments and registration are required.